What does a typical day on inpatient look like?

 What programs are dedicated to outreach to the underserved community of Long Beach?

 We have several programs dedicated to outreach to the underserved community.
 Neighborhood Med is a pipeline program started by one of our former grads that matches traditionally underrepresented students with residents to shadow, build networks, and help on their path to medical school.
 The Doc Is In is a program that sets up residents to give monthly lectures to high schoolers at a local magnet school with a track for students interested in science and health careers – this time is protected for residents.
-We also have An Lanh Clinic, a free clinic where our residents can volunteer and precept medical students.
-You can find more details under our community medicine tab on the website.

-Which EMR does your hospital and your clinic use?
+Which EMR does your hospital use?

 Both our clinic and our hospital use Epic as our EMR.
 It is also integrated meaning that we use the same log in for both locations and notes and results will all cross over.